adhishluitel/Data-Mining-ECO395M-/HW3_final.md

 In addition, the graph below shows a variable importance plot.
 The bigger the number is ,the greater the reduction on RMSE we get.
-We can see that “cluster\_rent” variable has the most important impact on decideing the rent price in our tree bagging model.
+We can see that "cluster\_rent" variable has the most important impact on decideing the rent price in our tree bagging model.

 ![](HW3_final_files/figure-markdown_strict/3.1.12-1.png)